Cornell-MAE-UG/fa25-portfolio-miameche/_projects/2023-spaceship-design.md

 title: Pneumatic Grinder Dissection
 description: Dissection Video for MAE3230
 technologies: [Fluid mechanics analysis methods, pneumatic air grinder]
-image: /assets/images/spaceship-design.jpg
+image: /assets/images/Grinder.png
 ---

 This project presents a fluid-mechanical dissection of a pneumatic air grinder, with the goal of connecting its internal hardware to core fluid mechanics principles.
-The team analyzes how compressed air enters the tool, is regulated by the throttle system, and ultimately drives a pneumatic vane motor to produce high-speed rotational motion.
+We analyzed how compressed air enters the tool, is regulated by the throttle system, and ultimately drives a pneumatic vane motor to produce high-speed rotational motion.
 By breaking down the components of the grinder, we show how pressure, flow rate, and energy conversion govern the tool’s performance.

-My role in the project focused on the parts explanation and physical dissection of the pneumatic grinder.
+My role in the project focused on the parts explanation and physical dissection of the pneumatic grinder:

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden;">